shuozhixu/CMS-MTP_2025/README.md

-# Unstable stacking fault energies in refractory medium entropy alloys
+# Refractory medium entropy alloys: Moment tensor potential

 ## Foreword

-The purpose of this project is to calculate the unstable stacking fault energies (USFE) of four equal-molar body-centered cubic (BCC) refractory medium element alloys (MEAs).
-The effect of chemical short-range order (CSRO) will be considered.
+In this project, we will build the chemical short-range order (CSRO) structures of four equal-molar body-centered cubic (BCC) refractory medium element alloys (MEAs): MoNbTa, MoNbV, NbVW, and NbTaV.

-In [a previous project](https://github.com/shuozhixu/Modelling_2024), we calculated the USFEs in MoNbTa, HfMoNbTaTi, and HfNbTaTiZr, respectively; it was found that the CSRO lowers the USFE in MoNbTa but increases the USFEs in the other two alloys.
-In the meantime, [another work](https://doi.org/10.1038/s41524-023-01046-z) in MoNbTi and NbTaTi showed that the CSRO increases the USFEs, see [Supplementary Figure 10](https://static-content.springer.com/esm/art%3A10.1038%2Fs41524-023-01046-z/MediaObjects/41524_2023_1046_MOESM1_ESM.pdf).

-Through this project, we aim to answer the following question:
+[Another project](https://github.com/shuozhixu/CMS_2025) discussed two ways by which CSRO structures can be built.
+In this project, we will use the second method.
+We aim to answer the following question:

-- How does CSRO affect USFEs across MEAs?
+- How does the CSRO affect GSFEs across MEAs?

-Here, we will investigate four MEAs, including MoNbTa, MoNbV, NbTaV, and NbVW.
-These MEAs were chosen for their stable BCC structures.
-The USFEs of the four MEAs have been calculated using their random structures, as
+The peak value of a $\left<111\right>$ GSFE curve in a BCC crystal is the unstable stacking fault energy (USFE).
+The USFEs of the four MEAs have been calculated in their random structures, as

 - MoNbTa
 	- [DFT](https://doi.org/10.3390/modelling5010019): 1055 mJ/m<sup>2</sup>